 - Reservations: Always make reservations as far in advance as possible.
 Some places require weeks of notice others 48 hours.
-Some places require extra paper work (usually insurance liability) to be filled out in advance.
+Some places require extra paperwork (usually insurance liability) to be filled out in advance.

 - What kind of lesson do you need?
-Are you new skier or not?
+Are you a new skier or not?
 Some places have programs for those not needing instruction, just a little help (called a ski buddy).

 - Come prepared with proper snow clothes; layering is a good technique.